isomerpages/moe-jurongsec/_jss-60th-anniversary/60th Anniversary Dinner.md

 Please approach the school's General Office directly to purchase your tickets.

-Only cash payment is accepted
+Only cash payment is accepted.

-Operating Hours: Mon - Fri (including school holidays), 8 am to 5 pm
+Operating Hours: Mon - Fri (including school holidays), 8 am to 5 pm.

 Contact Number (General Office): 62655980